frogmaster/opentsdb-snmp/README.md

 # configuration

-Configuration is stored in YAML format and has three values: tsd, hosts_file and metrics.
+Configuration is stored in YAML format and has four values: tsd, hosts_file, metrics_dir and metrics. metrics from main config and from yml files in metrics_dir are merged using dict.update(), no errors are thrown on duplicates, so take care.

 Example configuration file:

     hosts_file: "misc/sample_hostlist.yml"